poa00/WindowsLayoutSnapshot/README.md

 * As you mouse over each snapshot, it is restored, so it's easy to find the layout you want.
 * Snapshots keep track of, and restore, the "normal size" of windows even if they're currently minimized or maximized.
 * This app makes sure all windows fit inside a currently-visible display when restoring snapshots.
 Because of that, if you ever have a window that's off-screen because of a bug in other software, just restore the "(Just now)" snapshot.
+* On a dual/multi-monitor setup a snapshot is taken before display power down (due to energy saving settings) and automatically restored after wakeup.
+This works around a specific issue I've had with my installation.
+After wakeup, window positions get restored correctly across the monitors.

 ## Pitfalls
 * Snapshots are not stored across app instances (or, thus, restarts).